 Background: Defending the Nation’s Critical Infrastructure from Cyber Attacks

-As it stands, the US appear to be going further, legislating regulation via the Cyberthreat Sharing Bill.
-The UK Government have created the Cyber Incident Response Scheme but without this being a legislated and regulated requirement it may be suffer from slow adoption.
+As it stands, the US appears to be going further, legislating regulation via the Cyberthreat Sharing Bill.
+The UK Government have created the Cyber Incident Response Scheme but without this being a legislated and regulated requirement it may be suffering from slow adoption.
 Why wouldn’t the UK do likewise if they are taking national cyber security as seriously?

 Prevention Better Than Cure?

-One other observation, based on experience with other ‘top down’ mandated security standards such as PCI DSS, is that there is a temptation for the authorities to prioritize specific security best practices over others.
-Being able to give a ‘If you only do one thing for security, it’s this…’ message gets things moving in the right direction, however it is can also lead to a false sense of security amongst the community, that the mandated steps have been taken and so the organization is now ‘secure’.
+One other observation, based on experience with other ‘top down’ mandated security standards such as PCI-DSS, is that there is a temptation for the authorities to prioritize specific security best practices over others.
+Being able to give an ‘If you only do one thing for security, it’s this…’ message gets things moving in the right direction, however, it is can also lead to a false sense of security amongst the community, that the mandated steps have been taken and so the organization is now ‘secure’.